Eleanor-Shellstrop/bucket-list/README.md

 - Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).
   - When "Christmas" is chosen for the season, a countdown clock appears in the header telling the user how many days until Christmas
 - Other:
+  - Firebase: Initialized Firebase the project for users to create profiles.
   - Special printing that only displays header, Bucket List area and checkboxes.